Skip to main content

 Air subscriptions are prorated to account for mid-cycle changes to your plan.
 Prorated billing means you're only charged for the portion of your billing cycle that reflects these recent changes.
 These changes can include:

-• Adding or removing users (legacy plans)
+• Adding or removing users (legacy plans, where user-based changes apply)

 • Upgrading or downgrading your plan